JamikaC13/camera-defect-analysis/README.md

 # camera-defect-analysis
-A multi-phase manufacturing quality analysis using Pareto charts, root-cause analysis, and statistical methods to investigate rising welding and assembly defects.
+A multi-phase manufacturing quality analysis using Pareto charts, root-cause analysis, a fishbone diagram and statistical methods to investigate rising welding and assembly defects.